haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 |B14| Evaluating the success of screening and prevention programs using performance measures|
 |F12| Evaluating acoustics of classroom settings and providing recommendations for universal design and accommodations [Check if covered elsewhere]|

+This course also addresses CAA standard 3.1.3A: Identification and prevention of hearing loss, tinnitus, and vestibular disorders.

 ## Learning Resources, Technology, & Texts